IAM terminology

 • Entitlement Management: A technology that grants, resolves, enforces, revokes, and administers fine-grained access entitlements.
 This is also called "authorizations," "privileges," "access rights," "permissions," and/or "rules".
 Its purpose is to execute IT access policies to structured/unstructured data, devices, and services.
 Entitlement management can be delivered by different technologies and is often different across platforms, applications, network components, and devices.
 There are coarse-grained and fine-grained entitlements.
 See Entitlement Management Identity Governance Explained (opens new window).

 • Federation: A group of Service Providers who agree on standards for sharing identity information among multiple entities and across trust domains.
-These tools and standards permit identity attributes to be transferred from one trusted identifying and authenticating entity to another for authentication, authorization and other purposes.
-This provides single sign-on convenience and efficiencies to identified individuals and Identity Providers.
-See What Is Federated Identity? (opens new window).
+These tools and standards permit identity attributes to be transferred from one trusted identifying and authenticating entity to another for authentication, authorization, and other purposes.
+This provides Single Sign-On (SSO) convenience to identified individuals and Identity Providers.
+See What Is Federated Identity? (opens new window)

 • FIM (Federated Identity Management): A strategy for linking user identities across federated Identity Providers.
-It provides a single sign-on capability for these IdPs and has the same benefits as SSO, but applies across domain boundaries to customers, partners, and social networks.
+It provides an SSO capability for these IdPs and has the same benefits as SSO, but applies across domain boundaries to customers, partners, and social networks.
 It allows users to access your apps with their existing external sign-in IDs.
-See Federated Identity Management vs. Single Sign-On: What's the Difference? (opens new window).
+See Federated Identity Management vs. Single Sign-On: What's the Difference? (opens new window)

 • IAM (Identity and Access Management): A framework of policies and technologies to ensure that the right people get access to the right resources.
 This is achieved first by confirming that users are who they say they are, and then by restricting the resources they can see and use.